Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final-assessment/readme.md

 ## Challenge 9: Styles of Metal

 Besides the wide array of interesting and creative bands names metal also has an interesting and creative range of sub genres.
-Your job is to find all of the all of the sub-genres.
+Your job is to find all of the sub-genres.

 Each band has a "style" listed in the JSON data.
 You're goal is to count the unique styles.